Plantar Fasciitis (heel pain)

 Platelet Rich Plasma ( PRP )

 PRP is a new non-surgical state of the art modality offered by Dr. William Sachs.
-PRP is a method which takes advantage of the bodies own healing powers.
-Wonderful results have be obtained treating plantar fasciitis and achilles tendonitis.
+PRP is a method that takes advantage of the body's own healing powers.
+Wonderful results have to be obtained treating plantar fasciitis and achilles tendonitis.

 PRP uses a portion of the patient's own blood (platelets and white blood cells) to stimulate a healing response to damaged tissue.
-A small amount of blood is drawn and then spun down in special centriuge to concentrate the platelets and white blood cells .
+A small amount of blood is drawn and then spun down in a special centrifuge to concentrate the platelets and white blood cells.
 This concentrate is then injected into the damaged tissue, such as the plantar fascia or achilles tendon.